NASA-AMMOS/Landform/Web/docs/API.md

 ### Create Project: POST /api/projects/*name*
 Create the named project.
 Implements the [task API](#task-api).

-Fails with HTTP status 400 (bad request) if a project with the same name already exists.

 Accepts the following arugments:
 * *tilingscheme*: tiling scheme; one of `Bin`, `QuadX`, `QuadY`, `QuadZ`, `Oct`, or `UserDefined`; default `Bin`
 * *skirtmode*: skirt mode; one of `None`, `X`, `Y`, `Z`; default `None`